 Either a URL string or a Request object, describing the HTTP request to make.

-If a string, the operation uses the GET HTTP method with no headers other than those defined in the manifest entry of the host.
+If a string, the operation uses the GET HTTP method with no headers other than those defined in the manifest entry of the connection.

 options